MMathew93/Calculator/README.md

 Okay so I set up a lot of things, but I'm pretty stuck on the display function and holding variabes, I've done it before...I think, trying to get that working now...

 02/01/2020 06:05pm
-Got some assistance with storing the variables for the display, realized my switch statement was incorrect as I had the btn variable listed with no actual .id or .className to refer to.
+Got some assistance with storing the variables for the display, realized my switch statement was incorrect as I had the 'btn' variable listed with no actual .id or .className to refer to.
 All in all not to bad for today, hope to finish soon.